Public-Service-as-a-Service/api-service-notifier/README.md

 ```

 - **Additional setup is required**
-  - **Purpus:** You must populate the database using the accompanying CSV loader.
+  - **Purpose:** You must populate the database using the accompanying CSV loader.
   - **Repository:** [Link to the repository](https://github.com/Public-Service-as-a-Service/cvs-filereader)
   - **Setup Instructions:** Refer to its documentation for installation and configuration steps.